-Dave Harms’ Vintage Aluminum Christmas Tree Forest takes center stage again this year during the Holiday Open House, 10 a.m. to 3 p.m., Saturday, December 5 at McHenry County Historical Society in Union.
+Dave Harms’ Vintage Aluminum Christmas Tree Forest takes center stage again this year during the Holiday Open House, 10 a.m. to 3 p.m.
+Saturday, Dec.
+2, at the McHenry County Historical Society and Museum in Union.
 All are invited to share in the celebration of the aluminum tree: A midcentury American phenomenon that has made a comeback in recent years.

 “I see it as a moment in time, when we had space exploration coming on and all of these new things being made out of aluminum,” Harms said.